Scientific Name

 Description

-Aeonium haworthii 'Dream Color', also know as Aeonium 'Kiwi', is a showy succulent shrub that forms rosettes of brilliantly colored leaves.
-It grows up to 3 feet (90 cm) tall with an equal width.
-The variegated rosettes are up to 5 inches (12.5 cm) in diameter.
-Leaves are fleshy, spoon-shaped, creamy-yellow in the center, gradually changing the color to soft green to the outside of the rosette, and have a thin rose-red band at the edges.
-Flowers are yellow, star-shaped, and appear in clusters in summer.
+Aeonium haworthii 'Dream Color', also known as Aeonium 'Kiwi', is a striking succulent shrub with short slender stems topped with rosettes of colorful leaves.
+It can reach up to 3 feet (90 cm) in height when in bloom.
+The rosettes can grow up to 5 inches (12.5 cm) in diameter.
+The leaves are fleshy, spoon-shaped, serrated, creamy-yellow in the center of the rosette, gradually changing to soft green on the outside, with a thin rose-red band at the edges.

 Hardiness